View the recent COVID-19 information for licensees

 View gaming machine entitlement databases:

-On 22 July 2015, the Minister for Consumer Affairs, Gaming and Liquor Regulation set the Gaming Machine Entitlement Allocation and Transfer Rules.
+On 22 February 2019, the Minister for Consumer Affairs, Gaming and Liquor Regulation set the Gaming Machine Entitlement Allocation and Transfer Rules.
+(PDF, 380.43 KB)

 Venue operators may only operate gaming machines if they hold gaming machines entitlements.